pangeo-data/escience-2022/tutorial/before/setup.md

 This tutorial goal is to provide a wide introduction to the Pangeo ecosystem.
 While participants will see all the core libraries and possibilities offered by Pangeo software ecosystem, it is also important they get some insights of what is a Pangeo platform and how to use it.
 This is why we put in place such a platform on top of EOSC federation thanks to CESNET provider.
-The recommended way to run this tutorial is thus to use this infrastructure, which is mainly a Dask-gateway enabled Jupyterhub proposing some pre-cooked software environment.
+We recommend then running this tutorial using the EOSC/CESNET infrastructure, which is mainly a Dask-gateway enabled Jupyterhub proposing some pre-cooked software environment.
 For more details on this deployment, you may want to take a look at [Daskhub helm chart](https://github.com/dask/helm-chart/tree/main/daskhub).

 This pages will describe three ways of running the tutorial:

-- Through the provided Pangeo platform deployed on EOSC resources (recommended),
+- Through the provided Pangeo platform deployed on EOSC resources (recommended)
-- Locally on your personal computer,
+- Locally on your personal computer
-- Using various Binderhubs solutions.
+- Using various Binderhubs solutions

 ## Running the tutorial on the provided Pangeo platform